TreeKangaroo/yolo-drone/README.md

 The wingman drones are DJI Tello EDU drones spray-painted red to be more distinguishable from the background environment.
 These mini-drones carry an optical camera and send their camera stream to the leader drone via a wifi link.
 After processing the video, the leader drone sends movement commands back to the wingmen.

+If connecting multiple wingmen to the leader drone, a separate wifi dongle is needed for each wingman connected (plus one additional wifi connection for SSH-ing into the leader drone's computer to control flight tests)

 ## Software Organization
 ---
 ![flowchart](software3.png)